Softorage/Softorage/content/software/art-of-illusion.md

 ---
 title: "Art of Illusion"

-description: "3D-modeling software for creating and mapping textures and rendering both, still images and animations."
+description: "Art of Illusion is a 3D-modeling software for creating and mapping textures and rendering both, still images and animations."

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/art-of-illusion.png?h=64"